spishtolova/PNVI-Proekt/README.md

-# Project for Subject: Programming of Video Games @ FSCE
+# Project for Subject: Programming of Video Games @ FCSE
 This is a project created by:
 Slobodanka Pishtolova and Damjan Mitrovski